Keyboard shortcuts

 Next step

-Share your .pub file with whoever maintains the signers file.
+Share your .pub file with whoever maintains the signers file, it is not secret.
 They’ll include it when creating the signers file.

 Reference